 While some of the older technologies like 4-20 mA analog I/O are used, mainly for I/O purposes, most new systems use some form of digital communications for factory-wide monitoring and control.
-Furthermore, there is a trend toward Ethernet-based protocols like EtherNet/IP and EtherCAT®.
+Furthermore, there is a trend toward Ethernet-based protocols like EtherNet/IPTM, EtherCAT® and PROFINET.

-There are multiple digital communications protocols in use across the automation market in general, and specifically in biotechnology process systems, including the following:
+There are multiple digital communications protocols in use across the automation market in general including: